 The TLC Didactic Innovation grant supports you in finding innovative solutions to your didactic challenges.
 These solutions can contribute to behavior change, engagement and knowledge transfer in education.
 On this page you can read more about the ongoing and completed project and their grant holders.
 The TLC Didactic Innovation grant changes themes annually.
-This academic year’s theme (2023-2024) and that of ongoing projects is Gamification.
+This academic year’s theme (2024-2025) is Student Engaged Learning.

-More info about the TLC Didactic Innovation grant
+Read more about the TLC Didactic Innovation grant and how to apply

 Aiming to enhance student engagement and teamwork in seminars, this project introduces Escape Room sessions for the Business Operations Processes course.
 The innovative approach goes beyond traditional exercises, creating a dynamic, fast-paced learning environment.
 The Escape Room seminars aim to improve overall student experience, stimulate critical thinking, and prepare students for future challenges in the field of business.